 Is Slinger perfect?
 No. I would have preferred it if you could control the spin of the ball a bit more.
 The product is large, but its very portable and allows for great storage capabilities – not just for balls but also racquets, water-bottles, etc.

 Tennis ball machines are one of the most effective and fastest ways to improve your game.
-But most of these are very costly.
-Slinger Bag is designed to allow almost anyone to own a decent tennis ball launcher.
+But most of these are heavy on your wallet.
+With a more budget friendly price tag, Slinger Bag is designed to allow almost anyone to own a decent tennis ball launcher.
 Best of all, it looks nothing like a tennis ball launcher!

 Like this article?
 Subscribe to our monthly newsletter and never miss out!